Medically reviewed on February 9, 2018

 What should I avoid while using methadone?

-Methadone may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how this medicine will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Dizziness or severe drowsiness can cause falls, accidents, or severe injuries.

 Methadone side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Like other opioid medicines, methadone can slow your breathing.
 Death may occur if breathing becomes too weak.
 A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.